The Process

 • Interest stops accruing

-• Consumer proposal administrator’s fees are included in the proposal terms
+• No separate fees – the consumer proposal administrator’s fees are included in the proposal terms

 • Ability to pay the proposal off sooner